DaRealFreak/watcher-go/README.md

 and the command for disabling items:
 `watcher update item disable [url1] [url2] [url3] ...`

-No flags are required for to enable/disable items.
+No flags are required for enabling/disabling items.

 ### Enabling Auto Completion
 Auto Completion can be generated for the terminals bash, powershell and zsh.